dtudk/pythonsupport-page/docs/learn-more/idle.rst

 Creating and running scripts
 ----------------------------

 A Python *script* is a file with Python code.
-Once the script is *run* all the code is executed at once.
+Once the script is *run*, all the code is executed.
 This is great for larger jobs and allows for reusage of your code.

 .. tab-set::

    .. tab-item:: Windows

       #.
-To create a Python script, go to *File > New File* in IDLE menu.
+Go to :menuselection:`File --> New File` in the IDLE menu to create a Python script.

          .. image:: images/idle_windows2.png
             :width: 550